Part One of my Ecuador residency experience went quite smoothly. But I had no idea what was in store for me when I got to Ecuador.

 We started to fuss a bit, but it did no good.
 I finally filed a written complaint, which I like to think has helped to some extent because the cutting in line seems to be less now.

 Once we had the visa filed, I had to get a censo which is an identification card for foreigners.
 It is quite easy to get at any Immigration (Migración) office in Ecuador.
 You have to bring a copy of your passport and visa.
 Plus a recent photo.
 The fee was $5 in Tena and $4 in Quito.
-(Note: You may not be able to get a censo outside of Quito.)
+(Note: The censo is no longer required.)

 Once my visa was registered, I asked for the information I needed to file for my Ecuador residency visa.
 It was pretty straightforward.
 You can find the information at the Ministry of the Interior's website and download the forms you will need.
 (The website is being updated and you may find a lot of broken links.
 If the website is down or you cannot find the info you need, just ask at the information desk and the Direccion de Extranjeria.)